grrript/drupal-8-setup/README.md

 Requirements: Drupal Console Launcher and Composer

 ## Step 1  - Install Drupal Console Launcher globally

+Check if you may have already installed Drupal Console Launcher.

+Run this command on the terminal:

+<pre><code>drupal self-update</code></pre>

+If the command is not recognized, then <code>Drupal Console Launcher</code> has not been installed.

-Run these commands on the terminal:
+To intsall, run these commands on the terminal:

 <pre><code>curl https://drupalconsole.com/installer -L -o drupal.phar
 mv drupal.phar /usr/local/bin/drupal